nango.yaml

 . e.g.: GET /tasks

-Specifies whether each sync execution replaces all of the data (full
+.Specifies whether each sync execution replaces all of the data (

 ) or upserts it (incremental

-Defines the schema of the data required to run the sync.
-References a schema from the models.
+).Learn more about incremental vs. full refresh syncing.Defines the schema of the data required to run the sync.
+References a schema from the models.Sync inputs are passed from your app to the sync function via the connection metadata.

-This list is just indicative; it doesn’t trigger any automatic configuration (yet).
-List necessary scopes on the external API developer portal and your Nango UI integration settings.
+Lists the necessary scopes to execute the sync.This list is just indicative; it doesn’t trigger any automatic configuration (yet).
+List necessary scopes on the external API developer portal and your Nango UI integration settings.Defaults to no scope.

-If true
+If

 , automatically starts synchronizing between the external API and Nango when a new connection is created.
-Otherwise, it needs to be triggered via the API or Nango UI.
+Otherwise, it needs to be triggered via the API or Nango UI.Defaults to true

-Defaults to true
+is set to true

-Lists the types of external webhooks the sync script will handle.
+(reference).Lists the types of external webhooks the sync function will handle.
 Multiple syncs can listen to the same subscription.
-Learn more about handling external webhooks in syncs: step-by-step guide.
+Learn more about handling external webhooks in syncs.

 Action fields

-Action configuration fields are under integrations.<INTEGRATION-ID>.actions.<ACTION-NAME>
+Action configuration fields are underintegrations.<INTEGRATION-ID>.actions.<ACTION-NAME>

 .